What To Expect After Your DUI Arrest

 DMV Hearing

 A Department of Motor Vehicle Administrative Hearing allows you to seek the reinstatement of your license.
 After your DUI arrest, the police confiscate your license.
 The citation you receive acts as your driver’s license for the next thirty days.
-In order to keep your driving privileges, you must file for a DMV hearing within 10 days of arrest.
-If you fail to file within this time period, the loss of your license may be upheld.
+To keep your driving privileges, you must file for a DMV hearing within 10 days of arrest.
+If you fail to file within this period, the loss of your license may be upheld.

 Criminal Case Procedures